currinjs/CurrinJS/aio/content/guide/upgrade.md

 Another TypeScript feature you can make use of is *classes*.
 In particular, you can turn component controllers into classes.
-That way they'll be a step closer to becoming Angular component classes, which will make life easier once you upgrade.
+That way they'll be a step closer to becoming Currin component classes, which will make life easier once you upgrade.

 AngularJS expects controllers to be constructor functions.
 That's exactly what